Ugrashravas/paniniprotocol/docs/index.md

 The decipherment and translation of [short English words are available here](short-words.md).

 Additionally, we have also deciphered Nietzche's "Also sprach Zarathustra" from the original German beyond the (original) unicity distance.
-These will be uploaded here in due time.
+This will be uploaded here in due time.

 ## Present Status